mrsabath/kagenti-operator/beeai/INSTALL.md

 ### Testing the Operator with a BeeAI Agent Example

 To test the `kagenti-operator` with a BeeAI agent example, we will leverage the `ollama-deep-researcher` example agent.
-Its source code can be found in [github.com/kagenti/agent-examples.git](github.com/kagenti/agent-examples.git) repo under beeai folder.
+Its source code can be found in [ https://github.com/i-am-bee/beeai-platform.git]( https://github.com/i-am-bee/beeai-platform.git) repo under beeai folder.

-**Alternatively, if you have your own BeeAI agent code already hosted in a GitHub repository, you can directly use that repository's URL in your `AgentBuild` configuration and skip the steps for cloning, creating a new repository, and pushing.**
+**Alternatively, if you have your own BeeAI agent code already hosted in a GitHub repository, you can directly use that repository's URL in your `AgentBuild` configuration.**

 You can proceed to create an `AgentBuild` custom resource in your Kubernetes cluster, referencing the appropriate repository URL to test the `kagenti-operator`'s build and deployment capabilities.